ualib/agda-algebras/algebras_in_lean.rst

     end

-(See also :numref:`Appendix Section %s <coercions>`, for a more technical description of coersions in Lean.)
+(See also :numref:`Appendix Section %s <coercion>`, for a more technical description of coersions in Lean.)

 .. index:: homomorphism